rajneesh069/DSA-CPP/README.md

 - Return true or false if you need to break the recursion after the condition is once satisfied.
 Return true for satisified conditions else return false.

-1. Unique Elements in an array: Use the take/not-take technique, no for loop and terminate the recursion using the base case yourself.
+1. Unique Elements in an array: Use the `take/not-take technique`, no `for loop` will be required and terminate the recursion using the base case/termination conditions yourself.

+   - Entirely Based on `take/not-take` technique: [Generate all binary strings](#generate-all-binary-strings)
    - [Taking the same element unlimited number of times](#combination-sum-taking-the-same-element-multiple-times)
    - [Taking the element only once](#combination-sum-variation-taking-an-element-just-once)

-2. Duplicate Elements in an array: Sort the array, use the for loop and inside it put the recursion, for loop will automatically do the take/not-take and will implicitly terminate so we don't necessarily need a base case to terminate the recursion rather terminate when the conditions are satisfied.
+2. Duplicate Elements in an array: Sort the array first, use the `for loop` and inside it put the recursion, `for loop` will automatically do the `take/not-take` and will implicitly terminate so we don't necessarily need a base case to terminate the recursion rather terminate when the conditions are satisfied.

    - [Taking the element only once and skipping the duplicates](#combination-sum-ii-taking-an-element-just-once)
    - Take an element unlimited number of times